 The last case study involves Imperial Sugar Corp. in Houston.
 Its facility began experiencing voltage sags and momentary interruptions because of lightning activity in the region.
 In cooperation with Reliant Energy, engineers installed a 300kVA PRODySC to provide additional backup for the facility's computer/data center.
 After one year of operation, more than 30 saves have been recorded.
-Fig. 3, on page 30, shows a magnitude-duration plot of events experienced over a twelve-month period, indicating that the sag corrector covered all of the recorded events.
+Figure 3shows a magnitude-duration plot of events experienced over a twelve-month period, indicating that the sag corrector covered all of the recorded events.

 All of the DySC devices installed at these facilities offer protection profiles that meet the requirements set forth in SEMI F47, a standard designed to protect semiconductor fabrication equipment from power quality events.
-This feature is illustrated in Fig. 4, on page 30.
+This feature is illustrated in Fig. 4.

 As the previous case studies demonstrate, each company's situation is unique.
 Deciding which solutions will best address your power quality problems depends on a variety of factors.
 Our experience over the years has led us to develop a list of key issues for end users to consider before finalizing their plans.